spieglt/FlyingCarpet/README.md

 + Large files supported (<10MB RAM usage while transferring a 4.5GB file).

-+ Standalone executable, no installation required and no dependencies needed.
++ No installation required and no dependencies needed.

 + Interoperable GUI and CLI versions.